bwinnett12/FETCH/README.md

 - Align the fasta and save as a clustal aligned file (.aln)

 #### TODO
-- [x] Allow for the storage and output to have easy integration
-- [x] Allow the program to be called from the command line
 - [ ] Implement an algorithm for output of puller
-- [x] Allow translation to be specified by the genbank file rather than default
-- [x] Allow the user to specify an optional parameters to the argument.
-- [ ] Reintegrate alignment
-- [-] Add more optional parameters within the command utility and config file
+- [ ] Add more optional parameters within the command utility and config file

 - [ ] Codon align selected genes PAL2NAL
 - [ ] Run Gblocks on alignment